-Ready to know about Share market basics for beginners ?
-Awesome !
-In this post i will try to cover all the important points about share market; which will be very helpful for beginners , before further going to start.
+In this post “share market basics for beginners” we have covered all the basics and important points about share market; which will be very helpful for beginners , before further going to start.

 Here are the key points that, we will discuss one by one.